 Gabi is a true leader on her soccer team and in her bleeding disorders community, organizing fundraisers and helping raise bleeding disorders awareness through social media.
 Check out Gabi’s Teen Impact Awards Spotlight Video here!

 ISMAEL | Okemos, Michigan

 Ismael is a kind and generous community member and family member.
 From volunteering to help younger kids at his chapter’s bleeding disorders camp to volunteering to help his parents in their burgeoning food truck business, Ismael is making an impact every day!
 Check out Ismael’s Teen Impact Awards Spotlight Video here!

 2019 FAQ: Frequently Asked Questions

-Believe Limited is excited to bring you the fifth annual Teen Impact Awards!
+Believe Limited is excited to bring you the 5th Annual Teen Impact Awards!
 Together, we want to recognize the young people in the community whose lives are our inspiration.
-We invite you to submit for recognition any action taken after October, 2018 that created a positive impact in your own life or the lives of those around you.
+We invite you to submit for recognition any action taken during the 2018-2019 school year that created a positive impact in your own life or the lives of those around you.

 The Teen Impact Awards are hosted by Believe Limited’s Patrick James Lynch, creator of Stop The Bleeding!, Helping Hany, Powering Through, and other community programs.

 The Teen Impact Awards are an educational community awards show honoring young people (Ages 13-18) affected by bleeding disorders who are positively impacting the world around them.